-One way to remember this is that <ol> stands for 'ordered list' and <ul> stands for unordered list, which is pretty self-explanatory.
+One way to remember this is that <ol> stands for 'ordered list' and <ul> stands for unordered list - pretty self-explanatory.

-It can also help with SEO, as alt tags provide better image descriptions to search engines, which helps to index an image properly and may even get your photo ranking on the search engine's image search.
-It is worth adding your focus keyword
+Adding an alt tag can also help with SEO, as alt tags provide better image descriptions to search engines, which helps to index an image properly and may even get your photo ranking on the search engine's image search.
+It is worth adding your focus keyword.

 Photo credit: Vladimir Badaev / Shutterstock